Apartness relations between propositions: Type Theory

-to obtain $g_A(\mathrm{cot}\ A\ B\ A\ \kappa) : f\ A \equiv 0$ and $g_B(\mathrm{cot}\ A\ B\ B \kappa) : f\ B \equiv 1$ where $\kappa$ abbreviates $\mathrm{pr}_2 (\mathrm{pr}_2 \mathrm{vnt})$.
-We have managed to construct a function $f: \mathcal{U} \rightarrow \mathbb{N}_2$ that is not constant, contradicting Proposition~\ref{prop:uniformity}. \end{proof} \end{corollary}
+to obtain $g_A(\mathrm{cot}\ A\ B\ A\ \kappa) : f\ A \jequiv_\Bool 0$ and $g_B(\mathrm{cot}\ A\ B\ B\ \kappa) : f\ B \jequiv_\Bool 1$ where $\kappa$ abbreviates $\mathrm{pr}_2 (\mathrm{pr}_2 \mathrm{vnt})$.
+We have managed to construct a function $f: \mathcal{U} \rightarrow \Bool$ that is not constant, contradicting Proposition~\ref{prop:uniformity}. \end{proof} \end{corollary}

 \begin{body} Note that for a propositional formula $\varphi$, we have $\vdash \varphi$ precisely if Martin-Löf Type Theory inhabits the propositions-as-types translation of $\varphi$ (see Section 6 of~\cite{awodeyPropositions}).
-Thus, Corollary~\ref{cor:mlttnondef} yields an alternative proof of the fact that intuitionistic propositional logic has no non-trivial apartness relation between propositions. \end{body}
+Thus, Corollary~\ref{cor:mlttnondef} yields an alternative proof of the fact that intuitionistic propositional logic has no non-trivial apartness relation between propositions.
+Similarly, one can obtain an alternative proof of Corollary~\ref{cor:mlttnondef} itself using results about a stronger system.
+Escardó and Streicher established (Theorem 2.2.~of~\cite{escardoIntrinsic}) that in Homotopy Type Theory, the existence of a function $f: \mathcal{U} \rightarrow \mathbf{2}$ and types $A,B: \mathcal{U}$ satisfying $f\ A \jequiv_\mathcal{U} f\ B \rightarrow \mathbf{0}$ implies an unprovable instance of the law of excluded middle, and hence Homotopy Type Theory cannot construct any function with this property. \textit{A fortiori}, neither can Martin-Löf Type Theory itself.
+However, as shown above, a visibly nontrivial apartness relation would allow us to construct such an $f$.
+It again follows that Martin-Löf Type Theory does not define visibly nontrivial apartness relations between types. \end{body}